 The differences in construction standards are not as marked in the urban areas as they are in rural areas.
-You will find homes of lower standards in a low budget Tico home in a rural or small town area more often than in a city.
+You will find homes of lower standards in a low-budget Tico home in a rural or small-town area more often than in a city.

 Formal dining room

-Costaricans usually invite only their family and closest friends over to their home for dinner.
+Costa Ricans usually only invite their family and closest friends over to their home for dinner.
 Most Ticos have no need for a formal dining room unless they purchase a luxury home or a mansion or socialize internationally.

-Older homes have an extra space in the bedroom corridor that serves as a TV room or study.
+Older homes have extra space in the bedroom corridor that serves as a TV room or study.
 Ticos usually watch TV in the living room.
 Modern homes and condos do have a TV room.

 Older and rural homes have no hot water in their kitchen and laundry room and use suicide showers in their bathrooms.
 Bathrooms sinks generally don’t have hot water.

 Newer condos have hot water throughout because there are instant water heaters.

 In larger families, the maid is the one doing the cooking.
 The kitchen is for that reason the maid’s territory and not the place where the family gathers.
 You’ll find very few open floor plans in older homes.
 Most Tico kitchens have very few power outlets as they don’t use as many small appliances as you do, such as mixers and blenders.

 Millennials live in condos or townhouses in gated communities and usually don’t have a live-in maid.
 In these units, you’ll even find open floor plans nowadays, always with nice modern kitchens.
 Often those units don’t have a maid’s room or it’s a very small one.

 Older (from before 1990) and rural homes might have only one bathroom in the house, depending on the price of the home.
 More modern homes usually have 2 ½ bathrooms + a bathroom in the maid’s room